Code-with-Us/cwu-site/_posts/2019-12-21-goals-and-purpose.md

 - pagination
 - seo

-There are plugins that will add each of those features, but they're not that easy to set up.
-That's what I'm going to do here: start with the default Minima theme and add one feature at a time, until I've got something that's as powerful as WordPress.
+There are themes that have those features and plugins that will add each of those features, but they're not that easy to set up.
+That's what I'm going to do here: start with the default Minima theme and add one feature at a time, until I've got something that's closer to a full featured blog.